Ski Gear Review: VECTOR GLIDE, OMNIS, MARKER | Ayano Suzuki

 Ayano Suzuki

-Born in Sapporo, Hokkaido in 1980.
-She began to excel in alpine skiing in her junior high school days, sweeping all junior titles including victories at the Junior Olympics and the World Junior Championships, and in 1996 won both the downhill and super-G events at the All Japan Ski Championships.
-She joined the All Japan National Team and competed around the world in FIS races and the European Cup.
-After that, she worked as an office lady for a regular company, but she regained her passion for skiing and began her path to becoming a professional skier again as an adventure skier and basic skier.
+was born in Sapporo, Hokkaido in 1980.
+She showed great promise in alpine skiing from her junior high school days, sweeping junior titles including victories at the Junior Olympics and World Junior Championships.
+In 1996, she won both the downhill and super-G events at the All Japan Ski Championships.
+She joined the All Japan National Team and competed in FIS races and European Cups around the world.
+Afterwards, she worked as an office worker for a general company, but rediscovered her passion for skiing and began her career as a professional skier again, focusing on adventure and recreational skiing.

 Ayano Suzuki's setup